jsoverson/rcl/index.md

 > application to a remote consumer.
 It also supports the build-time stripping of all logging code
 > from an application

-## What does that mean?

-It means loads of beautiful, configurable logging viewable from multiple clients all the while not bloating your production code.
+It is loads of beautiful, configurable logging viewable from multiple clients all the while not bloating your production code.

 ---------------------------------